-The Dattner Grant leadership practice focuses on three principles:
+The Dattner Group leadership practice focuses on three principles:

 Women leading is good for all of us.
 So #IWD2019 is not a celebration of equity for us, it is a pounding drum, a fierce sign of hope, a loving embrace of all that is possible in our world with these magnificent, generous, loving and clever people in significant decision and policy making roles everywhere.